 Before you actually start filling your site with content, decide upon a logical structure for your site.
 First of all, this will make it easier to build your site, especially for larger sites.
 Also it can prevent you from having to re-structure your site later on.
-Restructuring a website often leads to changes in the existing URL's of your website, which could have negative impact in the search engines.
+I often perform SEO audits and while many issues are easy to solve, this one is not: Restructuring a website often leads to changes in the existing URL's of your website, which could have negative impact in the search engines.
 Of course you can correct this with redirects, but it creates additional work that you can avoid by starting off right.

 Create a logical category structure

 By carefully creating a logical category structure both people and search engines will find it easier to understand your site structure, and it also helps to maintain the site.
 What can often help is to make sure the category structure and the menu-structure are set up in a similar way.
-On Joomlaseo.com, I have the categories for Checklist, Performance, Extensions and Blog, and you can easily see that this is exactly how I have set up my menu.
+On Joomlaseo.com, I have categories for SEO-checklist, Performance, Extensions, Audit Tools and Blog, and you can easily see that this is exactly how I have set up my menu.

 In the SEO world, we often speak about link-juice.
 This sounds a bit magical, but we use it to indicate the flow of links to certain parts within a website.
 Pages receiving many internal links are relatively strong (also read this excellent article about silo-ing your URL-structure).
 Because the pages higher up in the pyramid automatically receive a lot of link-juice, they are seen as pages with a lot of importance, which might make them stand out.
 This makes them suited for competing for competitive keywords, while the pages low in the pyramid, typically your individual articles, are more suited for targeting so-called long-tail keywords (low traffic, but very relevant).
 In some cases, this even can even result in perfect sitelinks in the Google SERP, displaying your main navigation.: